Nine Network: International programs

-Since 2015, the network that has cuts ties with Warner Bros.
-Television, losing the network's TV rights to Arrow, Gotham, Mom and Two Broke Girls, among many others.
+In 2015, the network cut ties with Warner Bros.
+Television, which caused the local broadcast TV rights to such series as Arrow, Gotham, Mom and 2 Broke Girls to be shopped around to other networks.

-On 11 March 2015, Nine would create a new acquired programming deal with Nickelodeon, granting the network programming rights which they currently share with 10 and ABC.
+On 11 March 2015, Nine created a new acquired programming deal with Nickelodeon, granting the network programming rights until 2023.

-On 2 April 2017, Nine would create a new acquired programming deal with NBCUniversal, granting the network programming rights which they currently share with Seven.
+On 2 April 2017, Nine created a new acquired programming deal with NBCUniversal, granting the network programming rights.

-On 22 February 2020, DreamWorks Animation are now returned to Nine Network after 8 years was shared with Network 10 and Seven Network because NBCUniversal is ultimately reunited with DreamWorks after 15 years was separated each other (starting with DreamWorks 25 Anniversary) and also Network 10 was a part of Paramount Australia & New Zealand and therefore had access to programming from Comedy Central, MTV and Nickelodeon, along with Channel 5 in the United Kingdom and Telefe in Argentina.
-Since the ViacomCBS merger, Nine, 10, and ABC continues to share their Paramount programs with each other after last year was absence on 10 since that Disney was taken over on 9Go! from 2019 to 2020.
+On 22 February 2020, DreamWorks Animation films became exclusive to Nine Network after 8 years in which Network 10 and Seven Network owned the telecast rights to them.
+This was owed to NBCUniversal having recently reunited with DreamWorks after a separation of 15 years and because of Network 10 having recently become a subsidiary of Paramount Australia & New Zealand and therefore having access to programming from Comedy Central, MTV and Nickelodeon.

-Share overseas programs
+Shared overseas programs

-Sharing programs is currently a new rule for all the networks after a very, very long absence which have their own programs from the 1990s to 2014.
-All the networks can now share the programs again with each networks of televisions and films, including splitting up the different seasons of the same television series or franchise.
-Also some television brands can split the different seasons of the same television series by aired on both networks.

-Share US programming that airs on Nine and Seven and its digital multichannels are sourced from Nine and Seven's deals NBCUniversal Global Distribution, Warner Bros.
+Shared American programming that airs on Nine and Seven and their digital multichannels are sourced from Nine and Seven's deals with DreamWorks Animation, NBCUniversal Global Distribution, Warner Bros.
 Television Distribution / Warner Bros.
-Entertainment Inc, StudioCanal / Sony Pictures Television International and Sony Pictures Animation, 20th Century Studios / Regency Enterprises.
+Entertainment Inc, Sony Pictures Television International / Sony Pictures Animation and 20th Television / 20th Century Studios.

-Share US programming that airs on Nine and 10 and its digital multichannels are sourced from Nine and 10's deals Paramount Global Content Distribution / MTV Networks and Nickelodeon International (Nickelodeon shows only), DreamWorks Pictures (selected films only), Miramax, Roadshow Entertainment / Warner Bros.
-Television Distribution and Warner Bros.
-Entertainment Inc.
+Shared American programming that airs on Nine and 10 and their digital multichannels are sourced from Nine and 10's deals with CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation, Walt Disney Studios Motion Pictures and Warner Bros.
+Television Distribution.

-Share US programming that airs on Nine and ABC and its digital multichannels are sourced from Nine and ABC's deals Paramount Global Content Distribution / Nickelodeon International (Nickelodeon shows only), NBCUniversal Global Distribution / DreamWorks Animation, Cartoon Network Studios / Warner Bros.
-Television Distribution, StudioCanal / Sony Pictures Television International.
+Shared American programming that airs on Nine and ABC and their digital multichannels are sourced from Nine and ABC's deals with NBCUniversal Global Distribution / DreamWorks Animation, Warner Bros.
+Television Distribution, 20th Television, 20th Century Studios / Regency Enterprises and Sony Pictures Television International.

 Former programs

-The network formerly broadcast catalogue movie and television titles from Disney from 2018 to 2020.
-Disney now belong to Seven Network and Disney+, Seven and Disney+ revived Disney broadcast rights.
+The network formerly broadcast film and television titles from Nickelodeon from 2015 to 2022, Miramax from 2016 to 2024, Paramount from 2016 to 2024, DreamWorks from 2017 to 2025, DreamWorks Animation from 2017 to 2025, Illumination from 2017 to 2025 and NBCUniversal from 2017 to 2025.